maxhaosl/CYCoroutine/README.md

 # CYCorotine
 Coroutine library based on C++20

-Coroutine library based on C 20, supports cross-platform, has a simple and easy-to-use interface, and is continuously updated.
+Coroutine library based on C++ 20, supports cross-platform, has a simple and easy-to-use interface, and is continuously updated.

 ```
 #include "CYCoroutine/CYCoroutine.hpp"